St3451/Structural_Bioinformatics/8_final_exam/README.md

 # Final exam
-The exam is composed of three parts: protein theory, protein practice and rna.
+The exam is composed of three parts: protein theory, protein practice and RNA.
 The theory part (which can be found in `protein_theory.pdf`) is about an interesting comparison between two revolutionary protein structure prediction methods, DeepMind's AlphaFold and AlQuaraishi's end-to-end prediction.
 The code of the practical exercises can be found in `protein.py` and `rna.py`.

 ------------------------------------------------------------------------------------------------------------------------------------------